vczh-libraries/Document/Cpp.md

 ### Bugs

+- [ ] When `ParseIdExpr` is called outside of a function, non-static symbols will not be seen in `ResolveSymbolInContext` functions.
 - [ ] Fix memory leaks.
 - [ ] No recursion in `void Visit(IfElseStat* self) override`, functions will test if `self->falseStat` is another `IfElseStat`, and loop until it is not.
 - [ ] **STL** Demo